 Hopefully, you now feel more comfortable in how to prepare for eye surgery.
 There really aren’t that many things to do before laser eye surgery.
 Except eat a little something before showing up.
 It’s common to wonder, can I eat before LASIK surgery?
 You can!
 This is unlike many surgeries where you go under general anesthesia.
 Having food in your system will also help with the pain medication given immediately after surgery to help minimize discomfort.

 If you have any more questions, that’s what your doctor is for!
 Don’t hesitate to ask.
-Call our office at (312) 444-1111 today if you have any questions leading up to your LASIK procedure!
+Contact us today if you have any questions leading up to your LASIK procedure!